ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 Public: True
 ```
 4. Click **"Create Image"**.
 Check that the created image appears in the image list.
 The image is queued for upload.
-It might take some time before the status changes from "Queued" to "Active".
+It might take some time before the status changes from "Queued" to "Active."

 #### **3.2 Upload an image to Glance using the OpenStack Command Line Client**
 You can upload images through the Glance client.
 [Installing OpenStack Clients](http://docs.openstack.org/cli-reference/common/cli_install_openstack_command_line_clients.html)